 ARTICLE XIV.
 BUDGET.
 The Commander shall direct that the Camp’s annual budget be prepared by a Budget Committee, or by the Executive Committee in the absence of a Budget Committee.
 The budget shall contain projections of fund raising as well as an outline of spending by category.

 Section 1.
-The budget shall be presented to the members of the camp at the annual meeting for their approval, and shall be approved by a vote of a simple majority of members eligible to vote.
+The budget shall be presented to the members of the Camp at the annual meeting for their approval by a vote of simple majority of members eligible to vote.
 If it is found that a budget does not exist, a budget shall be speedily prepared and presented at once to the camp for approval.

 Section 2.
 The Executive Committee, or officers so appointed by the Commander, shall have the power to expend camp funds in accordance with the approved budget.
-But, any spending outside the budget must be approved directly by the camp.
+But, any spending outside the budget must be approved directly by the Camp.

 Section 3.
 The budget can be amended at any point during the year by approval of members.

 Section 4.
-At the annual meeting, a report shall be presented to members comparing actual results with the budget.
+At the annual meeting in November, a report shall be presented to members comparing actual results with the budget.

 ARTICLE XV.
 AMENDMENTS.
-Any proposed amendments to these by-laws may be introduced by any member of the Camp at any regular or special meeting called for that purpose.
-A vote may be taken upon the proposed amendment, provided a copy of the intended amendment has been sent to each Camp member in good standing, by United States Mail, at least ten (10) days prior to the meeting.
-A two-thirds (2/3) vote of the members present, will be necessary to pass or reject.
+Any proposed amendments to these by-laws may be introduced by any member of the Camp at the regular meeting in October.
+A vote will be taken upon the proposed amendment at the annual meeting.
+A two-thirds vote of the members present, will be necessary to pass or reject.

-Adopted this _______ day of ________________, 2016 by the members of the Samuel A. Hughey Camp 1452.
+Adopted this________day of______________,2016 by the members of the Samuel A. Hughey Camp 1452.